improdead/Vector-roblox/Warp.md

 - Web (Next.js + npm)
   - Local app scaffold (Next 14) with npm scripts; landing page at /.
-  - API routes wired: /api/chat persists proposals to a file-backed store for auditing; /api/proposals/[id]/apply records an audit event; /api/proposals (GET) lists stored proposals; /api/assets/search uses a provider interface (real via CATALOG_API_URL or stub); /api/assets/generate3d returns a stub jobId.
+  - API routes wired: /api/chat persists proposals to a file-backed store for auditing; /api/proposals/[id]/apply records an audit event; /api/proposals (GET) lists stored proposals; /api/assets/search calls a Catalog provider (CATALOG_API_URL required; no fallback); /api/assets/generate3d returns a stub jobId.
-  - Provider tool-call parsing (OpenRouter) behind flags: when VECTOR_USE_OPENROUTER=1, model outputs exactly one XML-like tool call which is parsed and mapped to proposals.
-Arguments are validated with zod before mapping.
-Falls back to safe proposals if parsing fails.
+  - Provider tool-call parsing (OpenRouter) behind flags or per-request Settings: model outputs exactly one XML-like tool call which is parsed and mapped to proposals.
+Arguments validated with zod; when provider is configured, errors are surfaced (no fallback).
   - Plan/Act scaffold behind VECTOR_PLAN_ACT=1: if the first tool is a context tool (get_active_script, list_selection, list_open_documents), we execute it locally from the provided context, store the result in a short session, and issue a second provider call using that result to get the next actionable tool.
   - Provider adapters present: openrouter.ts (call path), openai.ts (stub).
 - Plugin (Vector)